AleksandraLaura/DietComment/0. DataDownload/Download.md

-1. Code to download the data from Reynoso-García et al. (https://www.ncbi.nlm.nih.gov/sra?linkname=bioproject_sra_all&from_uid=961747)
+1. Code to download the Columbian data (https://www.ncbi.nlm.nih.gov/sra?linkname=bioproject_sra_all&from_uid=961747)
 ```
 #load or install sratoolkit
 fasterq-dump SRR24300527